Pack Status: Active. Designated in 2017.

-The Lassen Pack’s home range is an expansive ~500 square-mile range in western Lassen and northern Plumas counties.
+The Lassen Pack is the second-known wolf family to make their home in California in nearly 100 years.
+The pack’s home range is an expansive ~500 square-mile territory in southern Lassen and northern Plumas counties.

-The pack’s female, LAS01F, was first spotted by trail camera in August 2015.
+The pack’s original breeding female, LAS01F, was first spotted by trail camera in August 2015.
 In February 2016, biologists saw tracks that appeared to show two wolves traveling together.
-One of them was a male, CA08M, determined to have been born into Oregon’s Rogue Pack in 2014, making him one of the pups in OR-7’s first litter.
-The female was collared in late June 2017.
-Genetic testing shows she is not closely related to Oregon wolves; she likely dispersed from the northern Rocky Mountains.
+One of them was a male, CA08M, determined to have been born into Oregon’s Rogue Pack in 2014, making him one of the pups in OR7’s first litter.
+LAS02M was never collared, however, the female, LAS01F was collared in California in late June 2017.
+Genetic testing shows she is not closely related to Oregon wolves and likely dispersed to California from the northern Rocky Mountains.

-Four pups were born in 2017.
-At least three of them survived into 2018, when the breeding female had another set of five pups, at least two of which are known to have survived.
+Four pups were born into the Lassen Pack in 2017.
+At least three of them survived into 2018, when the breeding female had another litter, this time of five pups.

 In September 2018, the carcass of a yearling female from the Lassen Pack was found, and the matter remains under investigation.